g-leech/argmin-gravitas/_posts/2018-08-31-of-broadness-and-rank.markdown

 * Even if it was random, I don't know how close a proxy for <i>actual value</i> someone's status-among-philosophers is.

-* Broadness isn't the same as overall value - some of the very greatest thinkers are too technical to register in philosophy (e.g. Laplace, Jaynes, Zuse, Poincaré, Bellman, Shapley).
+* Broadness isn't the same as overall value - some of the very greatest thinkers are too technical to register in philosophy (e.g. Laplace, Shannon, Kalman, Bellman, Hamming, Watkins, Jaynes, Zuse, Poincaré, Shapley).
 (Turing has one foot in the philosophy-canon door, though his great work was of course elsewhere.)

 * You might find ranking (even <a href="{{condor}}">Condorcet ranking</a>!) philosophies distasteful, a rank gamification of a higher pursuit.
 In that case, I ask you to replace every instance of "rank" in this piece with "perceived rank".